TSE:TF FY2024 EPS Reduced by National Bank Financial

 Timbercreek Financial Corp.
-(TSE:TF – Free Report) – Analysts at National Bank Financial cut their FY2024 EPS estimates for Timbercreek Financial in a research report issued on Tuesday, October 29th.
-National Bank Financial analyst J. Gloyn now anticipates that the company will post earnings of $0.73 per share for the year, down from their prior estimate of $0.74.
+(TSE:TF – Free Report) – National Bank Financial cut their FY2024 earnings per share (EPS) estimates for Timbercreek Financial in a report issued on Thursday, October 31st.
+National Bank Financial analyst J. Gloyn now forecasts that the company will post earnings of $0.70 per share for the year, down from their prior estimate of $0.73.
 The consensus estimate for Timbercreek Financial’s current full-year earnings is $0.73 per share.
-National Bank Financial also issued estimates for Timbercreek Financial’s Q2 2025 earnings at $0.18 EPS.
+National Bank Financial also issued estimates for Timbercreek Financial’s Q4 2024 earnings at $0.17 EPS, Q1 2025 earnings at $0.17 EPS, Q2 2025 earnings at $0.17 EPS, Q3 2025 earnings at $0.17 EPS, FY2025 earnings at $0.70 EPS and FY2026 earnings at $0.73 EPS.

-TF has been the topic of several other research reports.
-National Bankshares boosted their target price on Timbercreek Financial from C$8.00 to C$8.50 and gave the company a “sector perform” rating in a research note on Wednesday.
-TD Securities increased their target price on shares of Timbercreek Financial from C$7.50 to C$8.00 in a report on Friday, August 2nd.
+Timbercreek Financial (TSE:TF – Get Free Report) last posted its quarterly earnings data on Wednesday, October 30th.
+The company reported C$0.17 earnings per share for the quarter, hitting the consensus estimate of C$0.17.
+The firm had revenue of C$25.41 million during the quarter, compared to analysts’ expectations of C$28.54 million.
+Timbercreek Financial had a net margin of 70.41% and a return on equity of 8.73%.

 Timbercreek Financial Dividend Announcement

 The business also recently declared a monthly dividend, which will be paid on Friday, November 15th.
-Investors of record on Thursday, October 31st will be given a dividend of $0.058 per share.
-The ex-dividend date of this dividend is Thursday, October 31st.
-This represents a $0.70 annualized dividend and a yield of 9.18%.
-Timbercreek Financial’s dividend payout ratio (DPR) is presently 94.52%.
+Stockholders of record on Thursday, October 31st will be paid a $0.058 dividend.
+The ex-dividend date is Thursday, October 31st.
+This represents a $0.70 dividend on an annualized basis and a dividend yield of 9.32%.
+Timbercreek Financial’s dividend payout ratio is presently 94.52%.

 Timbercreek Financial Company Profile